asobti/kube-monkey/README.md

 killed approximately every third weekday.
 **`kube-monkey/identifier`**: A unique identifier for the k8 app (eg. the k8 app's name).
 This is used to identify the pods that belong to a k8 app as Pods inherit labels from their k8 app.
-**`kube-monkey/kill-mode`**: Set this label's value to
+**`kube-monkey/kill-mode`**: Default behavior is for kube-monkey to kill only ONE pod of your app.
+You can override this behavior by setting the value to:
 * `"kill-all"` if you want kube-monkey to kill ALL of your pods regardless of status.
-Does not require kill-value.
-Default behavior in the absence of this label is to kill only ONE pod. **Use this label carefully.**
+Does not require kill-value. **Use this label carefully.**
 * `fixed` if you want to kill a specific number of running pods with kill-value.
 If you overspecify, it will kill all running pods and issue a warning.
 * `random-max-percent` to specify a maximum % with kill-value that can be killed.
 At the scheduled time, a uniform random specified % of the running pods will be terminated.